Special Measures

 Examination of the witness through an intermediary

 Intermediaries play an invaluable role in facilitating communication at police interviews and at court.
-Prosecutors are reminded that intermediaries should not just be considered for children and young people but also for deaf witnesses or witnesses with physical disabilities, mental illnesses, autism, learning disabilities or difficulties, dementia, personality disorders, acquired brain injuries.
-There is no blanket age requirement because each case should be assessed on its own circumstances and merits.
+Intermediaries should not just be considered for children and young people but also for adult witnesses with physical disabilities, mental illnesses, autism, learning disabilities or difficulties, dementia, personality disorders, acquired brain injuries.
+There are no fixed indicators as to the age or conditions which make an intermediary appropriate; each case should be assessed on its own circumstances and merits.

 Communication aids

 The use of communication aids is a special measure which is intended to help vulnerable witnesses who need to use a "device" to communicate.
 This can include computers, voice synthesisers, symbol boards and books.
-The case of R v Watts [2010] EWCA Crim 1824 is a leading example of the use of this special measure, which was granted in combination with a number of other special measures, to enable non-verbal witnesses with severe communication needs, to give evidence.
+R v Watts [2010] EWCA Crim 1824 is a leading example of the use of this special measure, which was granted in combination with several other special measures, to enable non-verbal witnesses with severe communication needs, to give evidence.

 Other provisions to enable best evidence